mattdeluco/mattdeluco.github.io/content/career.md

 hideTweetButton: true
 ---

-My current role is Manager, Engineering at [Connected](https://www.connected.io).
+My current role is Sr. Manager, Engineering at [Docker](https://docker.com).

-I have four reports with whom I meet regularly to discuss career objectives, performance, engineering guild activities, and other personal interests.
+I manage a team of five engineers with whom I meet regularly to discuss career objectives, performance, engineering activities, and other personal interests.

-My most recent allocation was leading an Engineering team of 8 launching a web and mobile app in the hospitality industry.
+We work together with our Product Manager, Technical Project Manager, and Product Designer to grow the billing and payments infrastructure.

 ## Education